eclipse-archived/ceylon-lang.org/documentation/1.0/reference/annotation/final.md

 # #{page.title}

-The `final` annotation marks a class as not allowing subclasses
+The `final` annotation marks a class as not having subclasses.

 ## Usage